ying-tang/help-documentation/_userguides/Box_Panel.md

 5. Encode a single **Rule** at a time for each **Port** associated with the security group to which your Virtual Machines belong.
 6. Click the **Add** button.

 To receive Internet traffic, you also must assign a **Floating IP** address that routes packets to your machine.
-Generally, FLoating IP addresses are assigned from an existing **Pool**, therefore you cannot select them aribtrarily.
+Generally, Floating IP addresses are assigned from an existing **Pool**, therefore you cannot select them aribtrarily.
 Your possible choices will be displayed for you.

 **To assign a floating IP address:**